d2l-ai/d2l-en/chapter_deep-learning-computation/use-gpu.md

 It will returns `z` instead of make a copy and allocate new memory.
 :end_tab:

+:begin_tab:`pytorch`
+Imagine that your variable `z` already lives on your second GPU.
+What happens if we call still `z2 = z` under the same device scope?
+It will returns `z` instead of make a copy and allocate new memory.
+:end_tab:

 ```{.python .input}
 z.as_in_ctx(try_gpu(1)) is z
 ```